 CREDIT CARDS - Almost all businesses in Israel accept U.S. credit cards.
-(Debit cards will only work with ATMs, as most foreign businesses don't have PIN machines.)
+(Debit cards will only work with ATMs, as most foreign businesses don't have PIN machines.
+Please note that ATMs will not be readily available on this tour, but are available)